nicopujia/website/content/pages/about.md

 In the middle of 2022, I started playing football again in another club.
 Simultaneously, my physique got weaker, notably paler, and more underweight.

 As an anecdote, in the club we once did an endurance test; I was the worst one, even among the category below mine.
 Another time, my dad and I went for a run to the park and, after just 6 minutes of slow, non-stop jogging, I had to sit down on the floor due to absolute exhaustion.
 "It's so weird that you can't continue given your age and active lifestyle", he said.
 I agreed, but the only solution was to just keep pushing harder.
-Or at least that's what I belived and answered.
+Or at least that's what I believed and answered.

-Given that I really wanted to get better at the sport and wasn't getting noticeable results, in the summer of 2024 I asked my coach what I could do to improve.
+Given that I really wanted to get better at the sport and wasn't getting noticeable results, in the summer of 2024, I asked my coach what I could do to improve.
 He gave me a workout plan, consisting of timed sprints and jogging.
 I followed it analogous to how a religious devotee follows his God's mandates.

 ![Pale and skinny in the beach]({static}/images/photos/2024/beach.jpeg)

 One sunny day of the 2024 summer holidays, with my family at [Miramar](https://es.wikipedia.org/wiki/Miramar_(Buenos_Aires)), we went to the beach in the morning as usual.
 As on any other day, we enjoyed the atmosphere, spent time relaxing, and I swam in the sea.
-In the afternoon, because it got cloudy, my mum suggested going to the hospital for a checkup, given that I'd been having digestive issues the last days.
+In the afternoon, because it got cloudy, my mum suggested going to the hospital for a checkup, given that I'd been having digestive issues over the last days.

 > This kid needs hospitalization and a blood transfusion.